neuronsimulator/coding-conventions/README.md

-# BlueBrain HPC Team C++ Development Guidelines
+# NEURON Team Development Guidelines

+**IMPORTANT NOTE**: this is a fork of the archived [Blue Brain Project HPC Team coding conventions](https://github.com/BlueBrain/hpc-coding-conventions), adapted for use in NEURON.

-This document describes both C++ development guidelines adopted by HPC team, and the tools and processes required to ensure they are properly followed over time.
+This document describes both C++ development guidelines adopted by the NEURON team, and the tools and processes required to ensure they are properly followed over time.

 ## Documentation